densh/densh.github.com/quasiquotes.md

     scala> val fargss = q"f(...$argss)"
     fargss: universe.Tree = f(a, b)(c)

-At the momeent `...$` splicing is only supported for function applications and parameter lists in def and class definitions.
+At the moment `...$` splicing is only supported for function applications and parameter lists in def and class definitions.

 Similarly to construction one can also use `..$` and `...$` to tear trees apart: